 - i) have a genuine and legitimate reason for doing so and

-- ii) use it in a way that does not harm any of your rights and interests.
+- ii) use it in a way that does not harm any of your rights and interests as an individual.

 Canine Partners’ Legitimate Interest